 Undermethylation is much more common than overmethylation, and undermethylated parents have higher rates of autistic children due to epigenetic insults.

-The opposite of undermethylation, you’re likely to be the creative, sensitive type.
+The opposite of the undermethylation personality type, you’re likely to be creative and sensitive.
 An underachiever, you probably experience learning issues with a high level of internal tension and anxiety.
 There is also a tendency to overreact to experiences, and you feel that everyone is out to get you.
 You probably also have high empathy for others.

 You struggle with depression, have trouble sleeping, and probably experience food and chemical sensitivities; obsessions without compulsions and low libido are also part of daily life.
 You had little motivation for scholastic achievements because you have trouble sitting still.
 Hyperactivity, panic attacks, and a high tolerance for pain are also part of your profile.